CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/In-Service-System-Upgrade-ISSU.md

 {{%notice note%}}
 - Cumulus Linux supports fast mode for all protocols; however only supports warm mode for layer 2 forwarding, and layer 3 forwarding with BGP and static routing.
-- Due to port configuration changes, when you upgrade to Cumulus Linux 5.4 from a previous Cumulus Linux release with package installation (`apt-upgrade`) and use warm boot, the ports take some time to come up (approximately one to two minutes depending on the Spectrum ASIC) and Cumulus Linux generates a cl-support file.
-Port initialization does recover and there is no impact to the switch.
 {{%/notice%}}

 The following command restarts the system in cold mode: